CompGenomeLab/globalNERepair/README.md

 2. Downsampling should be applied on all the files except the one having the lowest read count (see Python_scripts directory and [Work with your own data](#Work-with-your-own-data) headings at the [README](https://github.com/CompGenomeLab/globalNERepair/edit/master/README.md) page).
 The number of read sampling value should equal to the file including the smallest number of reads.

-  * After downsampling the corresponding ".BED" file, find read overlaps using the subsampled data and continue to apply exact same steps as your first run.
+  * After downsampling the corresponding [.BED](http://software.broadinstitute.org/software/igv/?q=book/export/html/16) file, find read overlaps using the subsampled data and continue to apply exact same steps as your first run.

 3. Convert read count values to RPKM values.